slmichetti/reference/javascript/DOM/updatingContent.md

  the .style.<property> syntax will let us change just one piece of styling for an element.
 So the .style.property syntax is perfect for setting one style at a time, but it's not great for controlling multiple styles.

- we can use the .style.cssText property to set multiple CSS styles at once!
+ Use the .style.cssText property to set multiple CSS styles at once!
  ```
  const mainHeading = document.querySelector('h1');